bardoo/kubernetes-workshop/README.md

 cd kubernetes
 ./cluster/kube-up.sh
 ```
-This command will launch the entire environment for you (vpc, nodes, security groups, elastic ip, auto scaling, etc.), upload everything that is needed by Kubernetes to a S3 bucket (unless already uploaded), and install the Kubernetes software on the master and slave nodes.
+This command will launch the entire environment for you (vpc, nodes, security groups, elastic ip, autoscaling, etc.), upload everything that is needed by Kubernetes to a S3 bucket (unless already uploaded), and install the Kubernetes software on the master and slave nodes.

 When the command is finished, it will give you the Elastic IP for the master node, along with endpoints of some services that are set up.
 This info can later be retrieved by running ```kubectl cluster-info```.
 ### 1.3 Explore it